In a divorce, some assets may be considered non-marital and, as a result, are not divided in a divorce proceeding.

 Losing Non-Marital Status

-It is possible for non-marital assets may have both a marital and non-marital value.
+It is possible for non-marital assets to have both a marital and non-marital value.
 In some cases, non-marital assets may lose their non-marital characteristic.
 This can occur in several ways:

 - Marital Improvements: Additionally, spending marital money (any money earned by either party during the marriage) to improve a non-marital asset may also create a partial marital interest in an otherwise non-marital asset.
 The increase in the value of the asset attributable to the improvement is likely to be considered marital.